-Since a 12B was added to Gemma 4, I tried testing Japanese performance, voice input, and MTP on the DGX Spark
+Since Gemma 4 added a 12B model, I tried testing Japanese language performance, voice input, and MTP on the DGX Spark

 This page has been translated by machine translation.
 View original